apache/incubator-weex-site/docs/guide/use-vue-in-weex.md

 ### Use weex-loader

-[weex-loader](https://github.com/weexteam/weex-loader) is a [loader](https://webpack.js.org/concepts/loaders/#using-loaders) for webpack that can transform `*.vue` file into a plain javascript module for Android and iOS platform.
-All features and configurations of it are same with [vue-loader](https://vue-loader.vuejs.org/en/).
+[weex-loader](https://github.com/weexteam/weex-loader) is a [loader](https://webpack.js.org/concepts/loaders/#using-loaders) of webpack that can transform `*.vue` file into a plain javascript module for Android and iOS platform.
+All features and configurations of it are same with [vue-loader (v14)](https://vue-loader-v14.vuejs.org/en/).

 One thing should be noted that if the *entry* option of your Webpack config is a `*.vue` file, you also need to pass an additional `entry` parameter.